The Future of Life, diversity | loss | problem | suggestions | triad | solutions | summary

 Conclusion: in balancing human

-and biological diversityÕs needs
+and biological diversityÕs needs, nothing

 The sheer loss | Planet Index | solution's cost | remaining forested areas | goals | subsidized spoilage | remedies.